abhinayagarwal/openjfx-docs/content/getting-started/hello-javafx.md

 weight: 10
 ---

-In this part, we are going to create a simple JavaFX application, compile it and run it.
-Let's get started!
+Let us create a simple JavaFX application.  compile it and run it.

 1. Create a `HelloFX.java` file the following code: